pink88/Tuiss2HA/README.md

 ## Limitations ##
 - Currently the opening and closing status of the blind are not included, it will only report on if the blind is Open and Closed, not while it is moving
-- Positional state of blind and battery state are reset when Home Assistant is restarted

 ## Troubleshooting ##